rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to leverage the power of technology to transform governance brought Umang to Samagra.
-Currently he is part of the SamagraX team.
+Currently he is part of the Samarth team in Himachal Pradesh.
     image: /img/umang_ctt.jpg
     linkedInProfile: 'https://www.linkedin.com/in/umang-bhola-194b6686/'
     name: Umang Bhola
-    project: SamagraX
+    project: Samarth
   - bio: >-
       Utkarsh holds a Bachelor's degree in Computer Science Engineering from NIT, Jalandhar.
 Previously, he has worked as Technology Consultant with